xianhu/PSpider/README.md

 ### Features of PSpider
 1. Support multi-threading crawling mode (using threading and requests)
 2. Support distributed crawling mode (using threading, requests and redis)
-3. Define some utility functions and classes, for example: UrlFilter, make_random_useragent, etc
+3. Define some utility functions and classes, for example: UrlFilter, get_string_num, etc
 4. Fewer lines of code, easyer to read, understand and expand

 ### Modules of PSpider
 1. utilities module: define some utilities functions and classes for spider
-2. insts_thread module: define classes of fetcher, parser, saver for multi-threading spider
+2. instances module: define classes of fetcher, parser, saver for multi-threading spider
 3. concurrent module: define WebSpiderFrame of multi-threading spider and distributed spider

 ### Procedure of PSpider